LeTurt/turtlegod/cryptonote_notes.md

         }
     }

 So this defines what all data types there are, and how they can be loaded.
-There are only a few options here. readIntegerJson() for different size of numbers (8 bit, 16 bit, ...), with sign or not. readPodJson() is where most of it seems to end up at with different types given
+There are actually only a few options where the method calls end up here. readIntegerJson() for different size of numbers (8 bit, 16 bit, ...), with sign or not. readPodJson() is where most of it seems to end up at with different types given

     template<typename T, typename JsonT = T>
     JsonValue readPodJson(Common::IInputStream &s)